Pranitha26/nasscom-vsd-soc-program/DAY-1.md

 <img width="798" alt="image" src="https://github.com/user-attachments/assets/c06e80d0-f36a-4cfe-98b3-3d9f95c19752" />

-***RISC-V ISA(INSTRUCTION SET ARCHIETECTURE)***
+### RISC-V ISA(INSTRUCTION SET ARCHIETECTURE)

 They are methods through which we can communicate with computers, i.e, it is the language of computers If a C Program has to run on a chip's interior, a certain flow must be followed.
-First, the C Program is compiled into its Assembly-Level Program; this is then converted into the Machine-Language Program, i.e, Binary Language which is understood by the hardware of the computer(0 and 1).
+First, the C Program is compiled into its Assembly-Level Program; this is then converted into the Machine-Language Program, i.e., Binary Language which is understood by the hardware of the computer(0 and 1).
 Finally, these bits get executed in this layout and the desired output is generated.

 <img width="960" alt="image" src="https://github.com/user-attachments/assets/c871d018-f0de-4303-abd0-635b6ba2e53f" />